HargunCoder/HasuraTwitterApp/README.md

 Running on a device

-1) Clone the repository or download it. for terminal use the command git clone
+1)Clone the repository or download it. for terminal use the command git clone